appventure-nush/nush-link/README.md

 ## Project Aim

-The aim of the project is to create a url shortner similar to `https://tinyurl.com/` for NUSH
+The aim of the project is to create a url shortner similar to `https://tinyurl.com/`, but for NUSH

 This URL shortner will be used by staff and teachers to shorten their urls.